jobairkhan/AwsSqs/README.md

 # Send Messages To SQS
 Send message to AWS SQS
-Please change the progile name
+Please change the profile name